espanso/website/docs/matches/variables.md

 In fact, you can also inject global variables inside other global variables.
 For example, we could slightly refactor the previous example to only use global variables.
-The end result is absolutely the same:
+The end result is:

 ```yaml
 global_vars: